-GEMicro is headed by Dr Ralf M. Kroessin, a development economist with over 15 years’ experience working with development and financial institutions.
-He formerly worked with Chambers of Commerce in the UK and the Centre for Enterprise.
+GEMicro is headed by Dr Ralf M. Kroessin, a development economist with over 20 years’ experience working with development and financial institutions.
+He formerly worked with Chambers of Commerce/Training & Enterprise Councils and the Centre for Enterprise in the UK.
 Before this he was Assistant CEO of Muslim Aid and then Head of Islamic Relief’s Global Islamic Microfinance Unit.

-Ralf holds a Masters in International Economy (University of Kent), a Masters in Development Administration (Westminster Business School), and a PhD in International Development (University of Birmingham).
-As an experienced strategic leader, with a Chartered Institute for Securities & Investments ‘Islamic Finance Qualification’ under his belt, he currently serves on the board of two Islamic microfinance institutions in Bosnia and Kosovo.
+As an experienced strategic leader, as an Associate Member of the Chartered Institute for Securities & Investments and with the ‘Islamic Finance Qualification’ under his belt, he currently serves on the board of two Islamic microfinance institutions in Bosnia and Kosovo.
 He has also worked with Islamic financial institutions in Africa, Asia, the Middle East and Europe.

 Head of Compliance